Universal-Basic-Compute/kinos10/customers/therapykinwelcome/template/sources/faq.md

 ## About TherapyKin

 ### What is TherapyKin?
-TherapyKin is an online therapy platform that connects you with a dedicated licensed therapist who provides ongoing support through unlimited messaging and optional video sessions.
-Our therapists remember your history and adapt to your needs, creating a personalized therapeutic experience.
+TherapyKin is an AI-powered therapeutic platform that provides ongoing support through unlimited messaging.
+Our advanced AI system, built on Claude 3.7 Sonnet, remembers your history and adapts to your needs, creating a personalized therapeutic experience without requiring human therapist scheduling.

 ### How is TherapyKin different from other therapy services?
-TherapyKin combines the convenience of digital therapy with the personalized care of traditional therapy.
-Our platform emphasizes continuity through dedicated therapists who maintain detailed memory of your history, patterns, and progress.
-We focus on adaptation to your specific needs and communication preferences.
+TherapyKin combines the convenience of digital therapy with personalized care through advanced AI.
+Unlike services that connect you with human therapists, our platform uses Claude 3.7 Sonnet AI that maintains detailed memory of your history, patterns, and progress.
+This allows for immediate, 24/7 support without scheduling constraints.

 ### Is TherapyKin right for me?
 TherapyKin is designed for people seeking ongoing mental health support for challenges like anxiety, depression, stress, relationships, self-esteem, and personal growth.
 It's ideal if you value flexibility, prefer a mix of written and video communication, and want support that fits into your schedule.
 However, it's not suitable for psychiatric emergencies, severe mental illness requiring intensive treatment, or court-mandated therapy.